railsuser2014/openobject-doc-book-en/3/3_7/accounting_workflow.rst

    *Accounting workflow for invoicing and payment*

-In general, when you use all of Open ERP's functionality, invoices don't need to be entered manually.
+In general, when you use all of Open ERP's functionality, invoices do not need to be entered manually.
 Draft invoices are generated automatically from other documents such as Purchase Orders.

 .. index::